TROSA Community Assignments

 As an evidence-based peer-driven program, TROSA relies on the members of its community–our residents and staff–to help shape the day-to-day activities of our campus.
 Each element or activity of TROSA’s program has therapeutic and/or educational value that reinforces community connection.
-You can read more about our program outcomes on our Annual Reports page.
+You can read more about our program services on our Program Services page.

 Community assignments are an important part of our behavior-change model.
 Within community assignments, residents learn new life skills and talents and have the opportunity to practice living in recovery with others.
 As part of a full comprehensive range of activities and services, TROSA residents participate in community assignments that play a key therapeutic role in their recovery.